grid-line

 Overall, the future looks bright for the beauty industry.
 Here are a few eye-opening statistics to get you started:

-• The beauty industry generates over $100 billion in revenue worldwide.
+• The beauty industry is expected to generate more than $703 billion in revenue in 2026.

 • Beauty companies spent an estimated $7.7 billion on advertising in 2022.